axibase/atsd-use-cases/research/data-lib/eu-debt/README.md

 * [Sweden](#sweden)
 * [United Kingdom](#united-kingdom)

-Using additional [EuroStat population data](https://ec.europa.eu/eurostat/web/population-demography-migration-projections/population-data), this debt has been indexed by per capita value as well [here](../eu-debt-per-capita/README.md).
+Using additional EuroStat population data, this debt has been indexed by [per capita value](../eu-debt-per-capita/README.md) as well.

 ## European Union Total